-There are many talking points to be discussed when it comes to choosing the perfect zombie apocalypse weapon.
+There are many talking points to be discussed when it comes to perfecting your zombie shotgun.
 For the sake of argument and simplicity, this article illustrates the benefit of choosing a shotgun for its versatility, economy of price and ammunition, multi-purpose nature, and ease of use.

 Understanding the shotgun